nicklafferty/craftycody/content/life/park-city-ut.md

 We landed on Park City, UT because, well, it's a really popular ski destination and popular places usually have all of their tourist activities down to a science.
 We wanted a vacation that would be easy to plan since it's something we hadn't done before.

-Gear
+## Gear

+I'll get into the actual trip in a moment but wanted to start off with all the gear we had to get to make this trip possible.
+There is a _lot_ of stuff we had to buy that can make a trip like this prohibitive and I'm glad we waited so long to try it.

-Park City
+## Park City

-Hotel
+## Hotel

-Rental equipment
+## Rental equipment

-Mountain
+## Mountain

-Snowboard lessons
+## Snowboard lessons

-Restaurants
+## Restaurants

-Things to do
+## Things to do